-This solitary tree is located in countryside and is surounded by fields.
+This solitary tree is located in the countryside and is surrounded by fields.
 The giant tree is well known to locals and is considered to be holy.
 Locals are afraid to break a branch or do any other harm to this tree in fear that something bad can happen to them.
 They have also have noticed that predatory birds never sit in this tree and elephants do not touch it although the branches are low.

 Pakari Brikshya is peepal or weeping fig (Ficus benjamina).
-This tree often has many smaller trunks bundled together but in this case Pakari Brikshya has one major trunk.
+This tree often has many smaller trunks bundled together but in this case, Pakari Brikshya has one major trunk.
 The circumference is increased by one major branch starting from low height.

 Some images and movies of tree

-- Radio Devdaha, accessed in 19 July 2014
+- Radio Devdaha, accessed on 19 July 2014

 - Do u want to Climb Asia’s Biggest Tree..
-(4 images), accessed in 19 July 2014
+(4 images), accessed on 19 July 2014

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

 Wonders of Asia